MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/layouts/relative-layout.md

 ---
-title: "RelativeLayout"
+title: "Xamarin.Forms RelativeLayout"
-description: "Use RelativeLayout to create UIs that scale to fit any screen size." ms.prod: xamarin ms.assetid: 2530BCB8-01B8-4C4F-BF14-CA53659F1B5A ms.technology: xamarin-forms
+description: "This article explains how to use the Xamarin.Forms RelativeLayout class to create UIs that scale to fit any screen size." ms.prod: xamarin ms.assetid: 2530BCB8-01B8-4C4F-BF14-CA53659F1B5A ms.technology: xamarin-forms